-Theory: If a person does not know exactly how well or how poorly he or she is doing, there is no way his or her performance can be improved.
+Theory: If a person does not know exactly how well or how poorly they are doing, there is no way their performance can be improved.
 Regular, short-term feedback is essential.

 Guidelines for effective Feedback

 Supervisors should evaluate the following questions: